sugarlabs/GSoC/Ideas-2024.md

 While Sugar has lots of activities, you can never have enough math games and puzzles.
 There is a great website with lots of ideas (See https://www.cut-the-knot.org/) for Sugar acitvities.
-This project (either medium or large) would be do develop 4 to 8 new activities based on some of Bogomolny's ideas.
+This project (either medium or large) would be to develop 4 to 8 new activities based on some of Bogomolny's ideas.

 Specifically, we are intereted in these games: